 When you time travel you must not only consider the local gravitational image of your starting place, but also its evolution through time because of gravitational interferences of other planets.

-It is not just a gravitational snapshot that you need to keep track off, you must keep track of a complete gravitational path which is the same as the gravitational path your worldline underwent (in the past) or will undergo (in the future).
+It is not just a static gravitational snapshot that you need to keep track off, you must keep track of a complete gravitational path which is the same as the gravitational path your worldline starting spot underwent (in the past) or will undergo (in the future).

-The time gain of the time travel machine is measured in years per hour and this feature is usually different depending if you are moving in the past or in the future and depending on the capability of the proto-electron injection manifold to craft a stable gravitational field through the manipulation of microsingularities.
+The Time Gain Tg of the time travel machine is measured in years per hour and this feature is usually different depending if you are moving in the past or in the future and depending on the capability of the proto-electron injection manifold to craft a stable gravitational field through the manipulation of microsingularities.

 When time traveling, outside the machine it looks pretty dark, aside from occasional flashes of light and burst of energy from the microsingularities occasionally overheating or bursting whilst they find new equilibrium position as they are moved and manipulated so to craft the ideal gravitational shape and track of the right gravitational path.